 Employment Contracts and Compensation Agreements

-Termination and "At Will" Employment
+Termination and "At-Will" Employment

 Employment Contracts: Other Considerations

-- Health benefits
+- Health insurance.

-- Vacation and sick leave;
+- ·Vacation and sick leave.

-- Employee grievance procedures;
+- Employee grievance procedures.

-- Employee behavior after termination of the employment relationship
+- Employee behavior after termination of the employment relationship.

-In general, the scope of such an agreement, whether the geographic area covered or the length of time that it lasts, must be no broader than necessary to protect the employer's business.
-In addition, while a covenant not to compete may typically be imposed on a new employee as a condition of employment, if it is imposed on an existing employee it must be supported by some independent consideration beyond a simple promise of continued employment, such as a raise, a bonus payment, or improved commission terms.
+In general, the scope of such an agreement, whether the geographic area covered or the length of time it lasts, must be no broader than necessary to protect the employer's business.
+In addition, while a covenant not to compete may typically be imposed on a new employee as a condition of employment, if it is imposed on an existing employee, it must be supported by some independent consideration beyond a simple promise of continued work, such as a raise, a bonus payment, or improved commission terms.

 Types of Employment Contracts and Compensation Agreements

-6. NO ADDITIONAL COMPENSATION.
-The "no additional compensation" clause states that if the employee becomes an elected director or officer of the company or serves on a company managing committee, the employee will not be entitled to additional compensation for doing that work.
+6. NO ADDITIONAL COMPENSATION - The "no additional compensation" clause states that if the employee becomes an elected director or officer of the company or serves on a company managing committee, the employee will not be entitled to additional compensation for doing that work.

 8. TERMINATION - A standard part of any employment contract is the "termination" clause.
-It states that either party may terminate the employment contract for any reason by giving a certain amount of notice, such as two weeks' notice.
-It may also give the employer the right to just terminate the contract without notice if the employee violates the contract in any way.
-Another aspect of the termination clause is a statement that the employer has the right to terminate the contract if the employee becomes permanently disabled because of ill health or physical or mental disability such that the employee can no longer do the job.
+It states that either party may terminate the employment contract for any reason by giving reasonable notice, such as two weeks' notice.
+It may also provide the employer the right to terminate the contract without notice if the employee violates the agreement in any way.
+Another aspect of the termination clause is that the employer has the right to terminate the contract if the employee becomes permanently disabled because of ill health or physical or mental disability such that the employee can no longer do the job.

 9. ARBITRATION - Arbitration clauses are found in many types of contracts, including employment contracts.
-In this provision, the parties agree at the onset of the relationship that, if they ever have a dispute about any aspect of the employment relationship, they will submit that dispute to arbitration rather than seek resolution by a court of law.
+In this provision, the parties agree at the onset of the relationship that, if they ever have a dispute about any aspect of the employment relationship, they will submit that dispute to arbitration rather than seek a resolution by a court of law.
 The "arbitration" clause may include details about the arbitration, such as whether the arbitration decision will be binding and how the parties will find an arbitrator when the time comes.

 10. CHOICE OF LAW - Employment laws vary from state to state.
-Some states have laws that are generally viewed as more favorable or beneficial to employers than employees, or vice versa.
-The "choice of law" provision in an employment contract is an agreement that, if the parties ever have a dispute that results in a lawsuit, the laws of a particular state will govern it, no matter where the lawsuit itself is filed.
+Some states have laws generally viewed as more favorable or beneficial to employers than employees, or vice versa.
+The "choice of law" provision in an employment contract is an agreement that, if the parties ever have a dispute that results in a lawsuit, the laws of a particular state will govern it, no matter where the suit itself is filed.